clicon/clixon-docs/restconf.rst

    :width: 100%

 The restconf deamon provides a http/https RESTCONF interface to the Clixon backend.
-It comes in two variants, as shown by (1) and (2) in the figure above:
+It comes in two variants, as shown in the figure above:

   1. Native http, which combines a web and restconf server.
   2. A reverse proxy (such as NGINX) and fastCGI where web and restconf function is separated